Celebrating the Life and Legacy of Naomi Dassow

 “The trail is long, and we won’t arrive at our destination in this life.
 Still, we’re on the journey with Jesus for the greatest thrill of our lives.”
 Zig Ziglar

-A fall in the woods while hiking in Door County led to a series of complicated medical issues with no good options…which led to the enviable decision of choosing when to meet the Lord.
+A fall in the woods while hiking in Door County led to a series of complicated medical issues with no good options…and being on kidney dialysis which led to the enviable decision of choosing when to meet the Lord.
 A peaceful ending.
 Two days before meeting the Lord.
 “Why am I having so much fun dying.”
 Naomi She knew!

 Naomi’s life